Nonalcoholic Fatty Liver Disease

 It is important to rule out other causes of hepatic steatosis and hepatic inflammation including infection with hepatitis A, B, or C; autoimmune hepatitis; and hemochromatosis.

 Ultrasound, CT scan, and MRI may be diagnostic.
 These tests can identify fatty liver and evaluate for other disorders, including biliary tract disease.

 Liver biopsy may be useful if the cause of fatty liver is unclear.
 Biopsy will also reveal the grade and stage of disease to guide management and estimate prognosis.

 Diabetes mellitus in NAFLD patients should be treated as appropriate.
-Insulin-sensitizing drugs, t hiazolidinediones in particular, reduce steatosis.
+Insulin-sensitizing drugs, thiazolidinediones in particular, reduce steatosis.
 However, this class of medications has significant side effects and is not indicated in the routine treatment of NAFLD.
 While it does help modulate blood sugar, metformin has not been found to improve NASH.
+A newer class of diabetes and weight loss drugs, GLP-1 agonists (semaglutide, liraglutide), have promising data for decreasing fibrosis progression and/or leading to histologic resolution of NASH.
 Treatment of hyperlipidemia with statins is safe in NASH and may decrease the progression of disease.

 Vitamin E is an antioxidant and has been found to improve histologic score and liver transaminase levels in patients with NASH.
-A joint statement issued in 2012 American Association for the Study of Liver Diseases, the American Gastroenterological Association, and the American College of Gastroenterology suggests vitamin E (800 mg daily) as first-line pharmacotherapy for nondiabetic patients with biopsy-proven NASH.
+In a joint statement issued in 2012, the American Association for the Study of Liver Diseases, the American Gastroenterological Association, and the American College of Gastroenterology suggest vitamin E (800 mg daily) as first-line pharmacotherapy for nondiabetic patients with biopsy-proven NASH.